A Complete Guide to Visiting Big Bend National Park

 A Guide to Visiting Big Bend National Park

-I remember as a little kid how so many people would drive out to West Texas to Big Bend for their vacations.
-It seemed insane to drive so far, 8-10 hours in a car at that age sounded like absolute torture.
-I felt grateful we didn't go ourselves.
-But after completing a month-long road trip in South Africa in January (read about that here), the 8 hours from Austin to Big Bend sounded like a piece of cake and we went for it.
+I remember as a little kid how so many friends would spend a full day in the car to visit Big Bend National Park on family road trips to the desert.
+To me, it seemed insane to drive so far, 8-10 hours in a car at that age sounded like absolute torture.
+I was even grateful we didn't go, but after completing a month-long road trip in South Africa in January (read about that here), the 8 hours from Austin to Big Bend sounded like a piece of cake and we went for it.

 From Dallas, you can take I-20 straight through to Big Bend in about 8 hours.
-If it were me, I'd add a few days to the trip and make a detour to Marfa, stopping in the Davis Mountains for Ft.
+If it were me, I would add a few days to the trip and make a detour to Marfa (read about our Marfa experience here), stopping in the Davis Mountains for Ft.
 Davis and the McDonald Observatory on the way.
 Plan your trip right and you can go to a Star Party.

-Flying in, the closest airports are in El Paso or in Midland.
-Rent a car and drive 4.5 hours (from El Paso) or 3 hours (from Midland).
+The closest airports are in El Paso or in Midland, close being relative.
+They are not close.
+But if you’re flying into Texas and want to shorten your drive you can get a connection from Austin, Houston or Dallas to El Paso or Midland.
+Rent a car from there and drive 4.5 hours (from El Paso) or 3 hours (from Midland).

 Big Bend Entry Fees